fluxcd/helm-operator/docs/tutorials/get-started-kustomize.md

 EOF
 ```

+!!! note
-> **Note:** If you want to install a specific Helm operator release,
+         If you want to install a specific Helm operator release,
-> add the version number to the base URL:
+         add the version number to the base URL:
-> `github.com/fluxcd/helm-operator//deploy?ref=v1.0.0-rc2`
+         `github.com/fluxcd/helm-operator//deploy?ref=v1.0.0-rc2`

 Create a patch file for Helm operator and mount the repositories secret: